lisongxu/CSCE156-Project-OOP/readme.md

 * (10 points) Bob can successfully create a new text art post

-* (10 points) The Post View Window correctly show. all the posts in the descending order of their times.
+* (10 points) The Post View Window correctly shows all the posts in the descending order of their times.

 ### 4.2 Submitting to Canvas